saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 row.names(RNA) <- gsub("_RNA","",row.names(RNA))
 ```

-Then we load the consensus networks from our databases.
+Then we load the consensus networks from our databases, as well as the
+TF-targets regulons from collectri.

 ``` r
 # Load LIANA (receptor and ligand) consensus network